Bake to the roots

 • 0

-“Zürcher Geschnetzeltes” aka.
-Veal Stew is really easy to make.
-We like to make it with homemade Spätzle (German pasta) or with Rösti (Swiss hash brows) – like the ones I made here.
+»Zürcher Geschnetzeltes« aka. veal stew is straightforward to make.
+We like to make it with homemade Spätzle (German pasta) or with Rösti (Swiss hash browns).
+Like the ones I made here.
 Both sides are really delicious and easy to prepare.
-Well… Rösti can be a bit tricky tbh – making them is actually not difficult but mine often fall apart.
+Well… Rösti can be a bit tricky tbh – making them is actually not difficult but mine typically fall apart.
 I guess I am not patient enough.
 Pffft.
-But that’s not really a problem – the fried Rösti still taste great even if they fall apart and look like a big potato mishmash ;P
+But that’s not really a problem – the fried Rösti still tastes great even if they fall apart and look like a big potato mishmash.

 Rindergeschnetzeltes mit Knöpfle | Bake to the roots